Cleveland Employment Discrimination Attorney

 If you are being discriminated against, harassed, or otherwise mistreated at work, you are probably going through an extremely difficult time.
 Maybe you dread going into work every day.
 Maybe you’re worried about supporting yourself and your family.
 You aren’t alone.
 And you don’t have to tolerate employment discrimination.
+Call an employment discrimination lawyer at Bolek Besser Glesius today.

 What is evidence of employment discrimination in Ohio?

-Uncovering discrimination in the workplace can be difficult.
+Proving discrimination in the workplace can be difficult.
 But there are several common telltale signs, including:

 - Treatment of similarly situated employees.
 In many cases, evidence of discrimination is found in more favorable treatment of employees outside the plaintiff’s protected group under similar circumstances.
-For example, evidence that an employer fired a woman for allegedly engaging in misconduct but did not fire a male for doing the same thing could signal that the employer’s true motivation for firing the female employee was her sex.
+For example, evidence that an employer fired a woman for allegedly engaging in misconduct but did not fire a man for doing the same thing could signal that the employer’s true motivation for firing the female employee was her sex.

 - Departure from workplace policies.
 An employer’s failure to follow its own relevant personnel policy in making an employment decision may be evidence that the decision was based on an impermissible bias.